chloneda/vim-cheatsheet/resources/README_EN.md

 NG                  # Jump to the Nth row, for example 10G is to move to the tenth row
 :N                  # Jump to the Nth line, for example: 10<Enter> is to move to the tenth line
 10%                 # Move to 10% of the file
-15|                 # Move to 15 columns of the current row
+N|                  # Move to N columns of the current row
 w                   # Skip to the beginning of the next word (word: words separated by punctuation or spaces)
 W                   # Skip to the beginning of the next word (Word: words separated by spaces)
 e                   # Jump to the end of the next word (word: words separated by punctuation or spaces)